Form I-485 Processing Time Guide for 2025

 Does a marriage-based green card always require an interview?

 Not always.
 While most applicants must attend an interview, USCIS may waive it in low-risk cases with strong documentation and no inconsistencies—especially for long-term marriages.
-Learn more about interview preparation and waiver eligibility in our Green Card Interview Guide.
+Learn more about interview preparation and waiver eligibility in our Green Card Marriage Interview Guide.

 Will concurrent filing speed up the green card process?